uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec14.md

 -   In the latter case we may generalise the standard techniques, such as Euler's method or the midpoint method, to get effective computational models.

--   Only 2 computational schemes have been introduced here - there are many more that we haven't considered...
+-   Only 2 computational schemes have been introduced here (Euler and midpoint) - there are many more that we haven't considered...